 - is connected to public affairs; and

-- that is connected to public affairs, and involves any of the following: dishonesty; failure to manage adequately an actual or perceived conflict of interest; a breach of public trust; the illegal, unauthorised or otherwise inappropriate performance of official functions; inappropriate conduct in relation to official information; an adverse effect on the honest, impartial or effective performance of official functions by any public officer or public body or group of public officers or bodies.
+- the conduct is connected to public affairs, and involves any of the following: dishonesty; failure to manage adequately an actual or perceived conflict of interest; a breach of public trust; the illegal, unauthorised or otherwise inappropriate performance of official functions; inappropriate conduct in relation to official information; an adverse effect on the honest, impartial or effective performance of official functions by any public officer or public body or group of public officers or bodies.

 - collusive tendering;

-- facilitate the management and commercial exploitation of resources;
+b) facilitate the management and commercial exploitation of resources;

 - dishonestly obtaining or retaining employment or appointment as a public officer.

-Conduct is also corrupt conduct if it is engaged in by a person (whether or not a public officer or public body) that constitutes:
+Conduct is corrupt conduct if it is engaged in by a person (whether or not a public officer or public body) that constitutes:

 - an offence against Part IV, Divisions 1 to 5 of the Criminal Code (offences against the administration of law and justice and against public authority); or